Training and Support

 We create relationships, build guest affinity, increase guest counts, drive sales and always strive to delight customers.

-“Tony Roma’s is a globally recognized name in casual dining” says Buddy Hall, Senior Director of HR & Training, who helps open Tony Roma’s restaurants around the world.
+“Tony Roma’s is a globally recognized name in casual dining,” says John Brisco, CEO & President, who helps open Tony Roma’s restaurants around the world.
 “The brand affinity is unbelievable.
 We focus on the guest experience, consistency and quality — so that no matter where you are in the world, the Tony Roma’s experience inspires that same feeling.”

 Training instills excellence at all levels